 Office sector properties are generally categorized based upon location and quality.
 Buildings may be located in Central Business Districts ("CBDs") or suburbs.
 Buildings may also be classified by general quality and size, ranging from Class A properties, which are generally large-scale buildings of the highest-quality, to Class C buildings which are below investment grade.
-We intend to invest in Class A or B office properties that are near areas of dense population, have sufficient transportation access or are located within well-established suburban office/business parks or CBDs.
-We also anticipate that a portion of the office properties in which we invest will be medical office and healthcare related facilities.
+We intend to invest in medical office and healthcare related facilities but also have previously invested in Class A or B office properties that are near areas of dense population, have sufficient transportation access or are located within well-established suburban office/business parks or CBDs.
 We expect the duration of our office leases to be generally between five to ten years, which can help mitigate the volatility of our portfolio's income.